zaiisao/Documentation/en/Agora Platform/recording_how_to.md

 The recording stops in one of the following scenarios when you use the command line to record:
 * Press **Ctrl + C**.
 * When you set the channel idle timeout duration and if no user is in the channel after this duration, the channel disconnects and the recording stops automatically.
 The default value is 300 seconds.

+### When I use the command line tool to integrate the recording SDK, the error java.land.UnsatisfiedLinkError: no recording in java.library.path occurs.
+How to fix it?
+Reason: The system environment cannot find the `librecording.so` file.
+Solution: Check if the java demo is compiled and generates the library file, and then, check and configure the directory of the library file.
+For example, on Linux, if the directory of the library file is `/home/pierre/Desktop/tool/Agora_Recording223/samples/java/bin/io/agora/recording/librecording.so`, configure `LD_LIBRARY_PATH` under `/etc/profile`, `~/.bash_profile` or `~/.bashrc` as follows:
+`LD_LIBRARY_PATH=/home/pierre/Desktop/tool/Agora_Recording223/samples/java/bin/io/agora/recording/librecording.so`.
+To configure `java.library.path` on different systems, see https://blog.csdn.net/quqibing001/article/details/51201768.